ionic-team/capacitor-site/pages/docs/v3/core-apis/android.md

 Capacitor Android is the native runtime that powers Capacitor apps on Android.

-> 🚧 This guide is a work-in-progress.
-Thanks for your patience!

----

-## Saving PluginCall

-Notes on persisting plugin calls for asynchronous or repeated operations can be [found here](/docs/core-apis/saving-calls).

----

 ## Bridge

 The Android bridge is the heart of the Capacitor Android library.
 There are several methods available on the bridge which provide information or change behavior.